 Donald (Donny Jr.) Knight Ayers Jr., Licensed Funeral Director - Licensed Embalmer (11 years)

 Donny is a graduate of Riverdale High School, Middle Tennessee State University, and John A. Gupton College of Mortuary Science.
 Donny joined Jennings & Ayers in 2003 and is married to Betsey Burns Ayers.
-Donny and Betsey are attending World Outreach Church.
+Donny and Betsey have one son, Levi Ayers.
+They are attending World Outreach Church.

 Edwina Ayers, Licensed Funeral Director - Licensed Embalmer - (7 years)